nealith/es/README.md

 # This is a AR student project

-The project attempt to show a 3D tanks over a matching stats card from the miniatures game *Tanks*
+The project attempt to show a 3D tanks over a matching stats card from the miniatures game *Tanks* Our work is based on [a tutoral from Juan Gallostra Acín](https://bitesofcode.wordpress.com/2017/09/12/augmented-reality-with-python-and-opencv-part-1/)

 # Get started